shilohc/rss2018-team4/assets/posts/lab7.md

 <center><img src="assets/images/Lab6SimAll.gif" width="300" ></center>
 <center>*Figure 4: A video of the robot planning and following a trajectory in simulation.
 The goal point is clicked in rviz.
 The green polygon represents the found trajectory, with an additional line directly between the start and the goal.*</center>

 In addition, the robot's simulated position was quantitatively close to the true trajectory.
 Depending on the initial pose of the robot, the time to converge to the trajectory varied, with greater time needed for convergence for larger initial distances to the trajectory.
-Once converged, the robot followed the trajectory at an average distance to trajectory of 0.02 m as seen in figure 5.
+Once converged, the robot followed the trajectory at an average distance to trajectory of only 0.02 m as seen in figure 5.

 ##### Pure Pursuit Simulation Error
 <center><img src="assets/images/Lab6PurePursuitErrorSim.png" width="400" ></center>